emarcey/useless_slack_utils/README.md

   - **Homophone_Suggest:** whenever a homophone is found, suggest the opposite
   - **Reading_Level:** Calculates the estimated reading level of a comment based on the [Flesch-Kincaid Grade Level Score](https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests#Flesch%E2%80%93Kincaid_grade_level) and responds in that channel.
   - **Sing_to_Me:** Chooses a random song from the list of popular songs on [Genius](https://genius.com) and messages each line.
+  - **Clean_Your_Mouth_With_Soap:** Reprimands a user who uses a bad word from this site: http://www.bannedwordlist.com/lists/swearWords.xml

 ### Planned:
   - **Set_Typing:** whenever someone starts typing in a channel, set yourself to typing as well.
 Stop typing when they stop.